jamespblloyd-uwa/Kaya-ListerLab-Tutorial/README.md

 This project is licensed under the [License Name] - add a link to the license file if applicable.

-Tutorial intitally written by Christian Pflueger.
-Some edits from James Lloyd.
+Tutorial intitally written by Christian Pflueger, with edits from James Lloyd.